insidemordecai/website/content/posts/202210-fedora-setup-guide/index.md

 ## Setup Coding Environment and Dotfiles

-I usually create a directory in `~` called `development` followed by setting up Flutter and saving its SDK in this directory.
-I also always create another directory in `~` called `programming` to store most of my projects.
+I usually create a directory in `~` where I set up Flutter and any other SDK in this directory.
+Afterwards, I create another directory in `~` to store most of my projects.

-Set up Android Studio with this folder in mind as well.

 At this point, I clone my [dotfiles backup][.dotfiles] into `~` and run the script to setup my config files.